FoxComm/highlander/engineering-wiki/development/features/scoped-search-views.md

 * Change nginx configuration file
 * Stop bottledwater service and services that are connected to the source database
 * Migrate databases
-* Start bottlewater service and services that are connected to the source databse
+* Start bottlewater service and services that are connected to the source database
 * Deploy new image of greenriver to Mesos cluster